 Hairstyles should be tidy, neat and acceptable to the College.
 Unacceptable hairstyles are those which take away from the appearance of the College uniform and detract from the good name of the College in the community.
 Extreme styles are not acceptable.
 Students are permitted to colour their hair but we do not accept the use of unnatural colours nor will we accept multi-coloured styles which go beyond the normal limits of highlighting.
 If in doubt, check with a Vice Principal or Year Head before having your hair styled.
 Make-up must be unobtrusive and if nail varnish is used it must be clear polish only.

 The only jewellery permitted is a watch, ring and unobtrusive stud earrings (one in each ear lobe).
 Large rings which can be deemed to be dangerous may not be worn.
 With the exception of one pair of stud earrings (see above), we do not permit the wearing of jewellery which involves body piercing.
 Such jewellery raises concerns about health and safety and is not in keeping with the good appearance of the College uniform.
 Students may not, therefore, wear studs or rings around the ear or in the nose, tongue, eyebrow etc. at any time.
 We do not permit such jewellery to remain in place until a hole has healed, nor do we permit the use of piercing retainers.

-Badges or emblems which are deemed by College as likely to cause offence or detract from the good appearance of the College uniform may not be worn.
+Badges, wristbands, emblems or any other paraphernalia which are deemed by College as likely to cause offence or detract from the good appearance of the College uniform may not be worn.